soos-io/soos-sca-teamcity-plugin/README.md

 To manually install the plugin you have two options:

-1. Download the zip file into 'plugins' directory under TeamCity data directory.
+1. Download and copy the .zip file into <teamcity-home>/plugins/.
+Restart the teamcity server.
-2. Download the zip file, log in to your TeamCity instance, go to Administration > Plugins, and click the "Upload plugin zip" button, choose the **soos-sca-plugin.zip** file, when the following prompt appears, click Upload plugin zip.
+2. Download the .zip file, log in to your TeamCity instance, go to Administration > Plugins, and click the "Upload plugin zip" button, choose the **soos-sca-plugin.zip** file, when the following prompt appears, click Upload plugin zip.
 Ensure the plugin is enabled.

 <blockquote style="margin-bottom: 10px;">
 <details>